-- 4. To explicitly encourage and value the concept of the clinician-researcher by providing opportunities for students to form mentor relationships with faculty, collaborate closely with peers and faculty on special projects, and explore topics of individual interest through selection of the thesis option. - 5.
-In addition to excellent overall academic and clinical preparation, to provide special opportunities to explore a) the use of new technologies in communication disorders, and b) the role of the speech-language pathologist in rural health and education services.
+- guage pathology assessment, consultation, intervention, and rehabilitation services. - 5.
+To explicitly validate the concept of the clinicianresearcher and encourage the possibility of doctoral study by providing research experience for all graduate students.
+In addition, to provide opportunities for students to form mentor relationships with faculty, collaborate closely with peers and faculty, and explore topics of individual interest through learning communities, special assignments, independent study, and/or selection of the thesis option. - To model and promote ethical principles and procedures in the conduct of clinical practice, academic achievement, and research. - 7.
+To model and promote professional values that include a respect for diversity, the importance of lifelong learning, and the rewards of service to clients, the community, and the profession. - 8.
+To provide special opportunities to explore a) emergent literacy in children at risk, b) the use of new technologies in communication disorders, and c) the role of speech-language pathologists in rural health and education settings.